Maryland lawmakers considering gender affirming care bill

 BALTIMORE — Maryland lawmakers are considering a bill that would provide "gender-affirming care" for transgender Marylanders.

-For transgender people—especially the young people-who don't identify with the gender they were born with, this bill aims to make it easier for them to get surgery so that they can have a body that matches their identity.
+For transgender people -- especially young people -- who don't identify with the gender they were born with, this bill aims to make it easier for them to get surgery so that they can have a body that matches their identity.

 Advocates of the LGBTQ community rallied in Annapolis Tuesday to support the "Trans Health Equity Act."